DivineRecursionLoop/The-Absurd-System/README.md

 # **The Absurd System**
+My first attempt at a game i'm already losing interest...
+Lol maybe I'll fix it probably not.

 **The Absurd System** is a humorous, browser-based card strategy game where you tackle bureaucratic chaos, hamster-powered economies, and creativity bans—one absurd scenario at a time.
 Use your **Innovation Cards**—Logic, Tech, Diplomatic, and Creative—to solve quirky challenges, animate citizens, and restore order in a world where paperwork and red tape reign supreme.